 The main purpose of Swedish Massage is to increase the oxygen flow in the blood and release toxins from the muscles.
-Some other benefits include shortening recovery time from muscular strain, increased circulation without increased heart load, stretching of ligaments and tendons, skin stimulation and soothing of the nervous system.
-It reduces stress, both emotional and physical, and is suggested as part of a regular program for stress management.
+Some other benefits include shortened recovery time from muscular strain, increased circulation without increased heart load, stretching of ligaments and tendons, skin stimulation, and soothing of the nervous system.
+It reduces both emotional and physical stress, and is suggested as part of a regular program for stress management.

 The sequence of techniques usually used in a session of Swedish Massage are:

 - Effleurage: gliding strokes with the palms, thumbs and/or fingertips.

 - Petrissage: kneading movements with the hands, thumbs and/or fingertips.